m-lab/website/_pages/developers.md

 ### Can I use M-Lab’s services without measurements being added to the public dataset?

-No. Using M-Lab's test infrastructure and services requires the sharing of the resulting data.
+No. Using M-Lab's test infrastructure and services requires the the resulting data to be shared.
+All data collected by M-Lab tests are available to the public without restriction under a [No Rights Reserved Creative Commons Zero Waiver](http://creativecommons.org/about/cc0).

 Experiments typically record their measurement results based on the server’s observation of the test.
 These results are stored on the server until they are aggregated into the central dataset, and there is no mechanism to exempt certain tests from this collection.
 Please note that this is the extent of the data that is required to be published.
 If a client collects its own complementary information or performs additional testing, we do not require the disclosure of this information.